thomasmeessen/Master-Project/report.md

 bibliography: bibliography.bib
 link-citations: true
 numbersections: true
-abstract: Physiological Human motion assistance is promising field with strong economic potential.
+abstract: Physiological Human motion assistance is a field of research with strong economic potential.
 The most common objective for evaluating such devices performance is the metabolic cost and it is used to develop a Human in Loop control system.
 Understanding the relation between ankle work and metabolic cost for an ankle orthosis require a integrated knowledge of diverse biological function such as trailing limb launch and neural error-correction scheme.
-This work propose a effect-description of available ankle orthosis and interpret it's potential in terms of metabolic cost based on the current state of literature.
-Subsequently a review of search strategies proposed to optimize high level controller is presented that illustrates potential metabolic gains by modifying the controller to assist subject specific gait-control mechanism.
+This work propose a effect-description of available ankle orthosis.
+Followed by a description of some common techniques used to gain insights and they contribution to the interpretation of the ankle potential in terms of metabolic cost.
+Based on those results a review of search strategies propose to optimize high level controller by including assistance to subject specific gait-control mechanism.
 As a second task, this work describes some steps taken towards building a calibration wand for a instrumented treadmill.\newpage
 ...

 \newpage

+__Acknowledgment__

+_Many thanks for the personal of the Robotics & MultiBody Mechanics Research Group for their kindness and assistance during the phases of this project particularly to Louis Flynn for it's guidance during this project and help with learning the labs instruments.
+Thank you also the members of the lab involved in the manufacturing pieces for their diligence and precision._

+\newpage

 # Motivation

-Preserving or enhancing the physiological human motion is a need for every human being.
+Preserving or enhancing the physiological human motion is a need for each human being.
-Impairments due to injuries which could be of cerebral or physical origin or due to age are common.
+There is always the risk of impairments due to injuries which could be of cerebral or physical origin and trivially the risk of old age.
 New advancements in actuation, energy storage, miniaturization sensing and embedded computational technologies are fertile ground to the engineering challenge of an every-day assistance device.
 Those devices can take many names like exoskeleton when it enhances the physical capabilities of an healthy user.
 Or orthosis, when describing a assistance provided to compensate for an impairment of the limbs.